Kiah Hall

 Kiah Hall is a building in Savannah, Georgia, United States.
 Located on Martin Luther King Jr. Boulevard.
 Regarded as "one of the finest examples of Greek Revival architecture in Georgia", it is one of the original 1856 buildings of the country's only intact Antebellum Period railroad facility.
 Formerly named the Gray Building, of Savannah's Central of Georgia Railroad depot, it was designated a National Historic Landmark in 1976.
-It is now home of the Savannah College of Art and Design (SCAD) Museum of Art.
+It was home of the Savannah College of Art and Design (SCAD) Museum of Art until 2011.

 History

 Originally conceived as a major trade post for Savannah, the railroad complex was occupied by Union troops at the close of the Civil War.
 In the early 20th century, the area surrounding much of the Central of Georgia Railroad buildings emerged as an important African-American commercial district and cultural hub, and remained so through the middle of the century.
 Despite its prime location and significant pedigree, however, the complex was beset by five decades of neglect and, by the late 20th century, the depot and its Savannah gray brick lay in ruins.

 In 1992, SCAD acquired the deteriorating former railroad headquarters and began renovations.
 A year later, the building was dedicated to Virginia Jackson Kiah (1911–2001), a member of SCAD's Board of Trustees between 1987 and 1997 and a pioneering African-American female artist.